 Training – building capability and confidence to support students with type 1 diabetes

-Training needs for school staff will vary according to the individual support needs of the student and responsibilities of the staff.
+Training needs for school staff will vary according to the responsibilities of the staff and individual support needs of the student.

-All school staff need to be aware of the students in the school who have type 1 diabetes, and have a basic understanding of how to recognise and assist a student experiencing hypoglycaemia (hypo).
+All school staff must be aware of the students in the school who have type 1 diabetes, and have a basic understanding of how to recognise and assist a student experiencing hypo and hyper.

 The following information summarises the training roles of those involved in supporting a student with type 1 diabetes.